The 10 Senate seats most likely to flip in 2018

 In Wisconsin, Democratic Sen. Tammy Baldwin will wait and see who emerges from a packed Republican primary.
 One to watch: state Sen. Leah Vukmir, a talk radio darling in a state where conservative talk radio really matters.

-New Jersey Democratic Sen. Robert Mendendez's corruption trial ended in a mistrial, but the fact that he faced the charges at all makes his fate worth watching.
+New Jersey Democratic Sen. Bob Mendendez's corruption trial ended in a mistrial, but the fact that he faced the charges at all makes his fate worth watching.

 Republicans would love to put Democratic Sen. Bob Casey's seat in Pennsylvania in play, and they have a Trump ally in Rep. Lou Barletta to try it.